Milarepa

-Biography — The Life of Milarepa
+Biography

 Milarepa's life-story is famous in Tibetan culture, and retold many times.
 The best-known biography, The Life of Milarepa, written by Tsangnyön Heruka (1452–1507) in the fifteenth century and drawing from older biographies, is still very popular.
 Most of the present-day stories on Milarepa come from this single source, with oral lineage predominating as well as relics including his bearskin coat.
-While "very little [is known] about him as a historical person at all," Milarepa is venerated by all Tibetan schools "as an exemplar of religious dedication and mastery," and his life story established the lineage of the Kagyu sect and its key figures.
+While "very little [is known] about him as a historical person at all," Milarepa is venerated by all Tibetan schools "as an exemplar of religious dedication and mastery."
+His life story established the lineage of the Kagyu sect and its key figures.

 Early life

 According to The Life of Milarepa, Milarepa was born in western Tibet to a prosperous family.
 When his father died, his family was deprived of their wealth by his aunt and uncle.
 At his mother's request, Milarepa left home and studied sorcery to take revenge, killing many people.